Bangaon (community development block): Education

 In 2010-11, Bangaon had 191 primary schools with 20,426 students, 8 high schools with 5,301 students and 29 higher secondary schools with 38,301 students.
 Bongaon had one general college with 2,511 students and 593 institutions for special and non-formal education with 19,744 students.

 Nahata Jogendranath Mandal Smriti Mahavidyalaya was established at Nahata in 1985.

 In the 2011 census, in Bangaon, amongst the 149 inhabited villages, 1 village did not have a school, 73 villages had more than 1 primary school, 69 villages had at least 1 primary and 1 middle school and 49 villages had at least 1 middle and 1 secondary school.

 Healthcare

 In 2011, Bangaon had one block primary health centre and 3 primary health centres, with total 10 beds and 5 doctors (excluding private bodies).
 It had 55 family welfare subcentres.
 115,621 patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.

-Sundarpur block primary health centre at Palla is the main medical facility in Bangaon.
 There are primary health centres at Garibpur (Akaipur PHC with 6 beds) and Chowberia (with 6 beds).

 Bangaon block is one of the areas where ground water is affected by arsenic contamination.